Parietex Mesh (Paratex, Pariatex) Lawsuits and Complications

 Parietex mesh has been reported as causing severe pain and complications.

-When the original Parietex hernia mesh was introduced back in 1999, there was no shortage of problems and weaknesses that came with it.
+When the original Parietex hernia mesh was introduced in 1999, no shortage of problems and weaknesses came with it.
 As mentioned above, polyester was used as the base material for the original Parietex product.
-Polyester had many of the same issues as polypropylene, but also had additional problems and was considered an inferior material for this use.
+Polyester had many of the same issues as polypropylene but also had additional problems and was considered an inferior material for this use.

-Using polyester compromises the stiffness, allowing the mesh to become more malleable and less rigid than polypropylene.
-During hernia repair surgery, it became difficult to insert the hernia mesh inside of a patient because of this issue, which led to complications for surgeons and medical professionals.
+Polyester compromises the stiffness, making the mesh more malleable and less rigid than polypropylene.
+During hernia repair surgery, inserting the hernia mesh inside a patient became difficult, leading to complications for surgeons and medical professionals.
 Even though there were plenty of attempts by Covidien to release more stable versions of the hernia mesh, the polyester-based mesh always led to further complications.

 Whenever the Parietex mesh is implanted in a patient, these outer fibers can harden and become dangerous to the patient’s inner organs.
-These hard fibers can easily damage the patient’s bowel or anything else that it comes in contact with.
+These stiff fibers can easily damage the patient’s bowel or anything else with which it comes in contact.

 Once these fibers unravel from the mesh, they can tear away from the mesh and travel throughout the body.
 As mentioned above, this polyester will then create inflammatory responses in various parts of the body.
 Most of which are related to this design flaw.

 Because of the shrinking and deformation of the mesh after implantation, there have been plenty of cases of ripping and tearing inside the patient.
-As you would expect, once this happens, the patient is going to go through re-herniation, and repeat operations may be required to fix the issue.
+As you would expect, once this happens, the patient will undergo re-herniation, and repeat operations may be required to fix the issue.
 To date, the FDA has not issued a Parietex mesh recall.

 Parietex Mesh Injuries and Side Effects

-Ever since this mesh was introduced into the market, there have been widespread reports of injuries from its use.
+Since this mesh was introduced into the market, there have been widespread reports of injuries.
 These injuries have not all been life-threatening.
-They range from mere minor annoyances to injuries that have led to a life-or-death scenario.
-While the latter is rare, serious internal infections as a result of the mesh can be life-threatening.
+They range from minor annoyances to injuries leading to a life-or-death scenario.
+While the latter is rare, severe internal infections resulting from the mesh can be life-threatening.

-Other common complications occur when the bowels are either strangulated or adhere to the mesh, resulting in bowel obstruction and bowel perforation.
-Once this happens, it can be difficult to remove the mesh from the tissues that it has adhered to.
-These are just a few examples of injuries that could occur because of Parietex hernia mesh.
-For a more detailed injury list, see our page on hernia mesh complications.
+Other common complications occur when the bowels are either strangulated or adhere to the mesh, resulting in bowel obstruction and perforation.
+Once this happens, removing the mesh from the tissues it has attached to can be difficult.
+These are just a few injuries that could occur because of Parietex hernia mesh.
+See our page on hernia mesh complications for a more detailed injury list.

 Hernia Mesh Lawsuits and Settlements